Luohuayu/CatServer/docs/README_EN.md

 2. Create startup script and run (Sample script: java -Xmx2G -jar CatServer-1.16.5-xxxxxxx-server.jar)
 3. Wait for the libraries file download complete on the first startup

-##### Recommended to run on Java8, although Java9-17 and later versions are supported, there may be compatibility issues with mods and plugins
+##### Recommended to run on Java8 or 11, although Java12-17 and later versions are supported, there may be compatibility issues with mods and plugins

 ### Building
 - 1.Clone 1.16.5 branch: `git clone -b 1.16.5 https://github.com/Luohuayu/CatServer.git`